eprbell/rp2/README.md

 ## Running
 Before running RP2, the user must prepare two files:
-* an ODS-format spreadsheet, containing crypto transactions (ODS-format files can be opened and edited with [LibreOffice](https://www.libreoffice.org/), Microsoft Excel and many other spreadsheet applications);
+* an ODS-format spreadsheet, containing crypto transactions (ODS-format files can be opened and edited with [LibreOffice](https://www.libreoffice.org/) and many other spreadsheet applications);
 * a JSON config file, describing the format of the spreadsheet file: what value each column corresponds to (e.g. timestamp, amount, exchange, fee, etc.) and which cryptocurrencies and exchanges to expect.

 The formats of these files are described in detail in the [Input Files](https://github.com/eprbell/rp2/tree/main/docs/input_files.md) section of the documentation.